For parents, carers and educators

 ThinkUKnow presentations for parents, carers and educators

-Delivered by volunteers from law enforcement and industry partners (Bankwest, Commonwealth Bank of Australia, Datacom and Microsoft Australia), sessions provide information that is accurate, relevant and actionable to educate the community about online child sexual exploitation.
+Delivered by volunteers from law enforcement and industry partners, presentations provide information that is accurate, relevant and actionable to educate the community about online child sexual exploitation.

 The presentation will generally run for 60 minutes, however we recommend allowing an extra 30 minutes for questions and further discussion.